Visual Amenity - Signage and Advertising

-Mosman is one of the Shore Regional Organisation of Councils (SHOROC) member councils, which also include Manly, Pittwater and Warringah councils which are rolling out yellow no stopping lines across the region and replacing No Stopping signs in some areas to help reduce the number of signs and clutter in streets.
+Mosman is one of numerous councils to roll out yellow no stopping lines across the region and replace No Stopping signs in some areas to help reduce the number of signs and clutter in streets.

 These continuous or unbroken yellow lines along the kerb mean no stopping, even if there isn’t a No Stopping sign.

 Under the Australian Road Rules, a driver must not stop on a length of road that has a No Stopping sign or a continuous yellow edge line.
 Penalties are $311 and two demerit points in a school zone and $242 in a standard no stopping zone.

 Mosman Council’s proposal to simplify parking signs using a bold “time block” model has been put to Roads and Maritime Services for consideration after Local Government NSW (LGNSW) passed the Council’s submission.

 The idea aims to improve visual amenity and reduce confusion for motorists using simple visuals with red blocks of colour indicating restricted periods and green for non-restricted times.